Māori electorates: Voting

-Switching between rolls
+Māori Electoral Option

+Between 1975 and 2023, registered Māori electors had the opportunity to choose whether they are included on the Māori or general electoral rolls.
+Before 1975, registration was based on blood quantum.
+Māori were limited to being on the Māori roll although "half-castes" (as the law described them) could choose between either roll from 1896.
+Roll changes were limited to a three-month period after each five-yearly census.
+Now, Māori electors can change rolls at any time, except in the three months preceding a general or local election or after a notice of vacancy is issued for a by-election.
+Each five-yearly census and Māori Electoral Option determines the number of Māori electorates for the next one or two elections.
+Māori who are on the Māori roll will also vote in Māori wards or constituencies in local government elections, if their local council provides separate Māori representation.

 In June 2022, the Justice Minister Kris Faafoi of the incumbent Labour Party introduced a bill to allow people of Māori descent to switch between the general and Māori electoral rolls at any time.
 At the time, Māori were only allowed to switch between the two rolls every five years.
 To pass into law, the bill needed 75% majority support in Parliament.
-In addition, Māori Party co-leader Rawiri Waititi introduced a member's bill which proposed automatically placing Māori on the Māori electoral roll and renaming the "general electoral district" the "non-Māori electoral district."

-On 15 November 2022, the opposition National Party abandoned its opposition to the Māori Electoral Option bill after the Labour Government agreed to allow people of Māori descent to switch between the general and Māori rolls at any time except the three month period before general and local elections; giving the Government the 75% majority need to pass the bill into law.
-Te Pāti Māori criticised the compromise, with Waititi and fellow co-leader Debbie Ngarewa-Packer describing the changes as "second-rate" and a "half pie ka pai" respectively.
-Waititi's member bill had already been voted down in early November.
+Coincidentally, private members' bills from Green MP Golriz Ghahraman and Māori Party co-leader Rawiri Waititi introduced similar but broader reforms at the same time (both were lost).
+Labour's bill was passed when the National Party abandoned its opposition, subject to Labour's agreement to prevent roll switching in the three months before general and local elections.
+Labour and National together provided the 75% majority need to pass the bill into law.

-The Electoral (Māori Electoral Option) Legislation Act 2022 came into force on 31 March 2023; allowing people of Māori descent to switch between the general and Māori rolls at anytime until the three month period before elections.
+The Electoral (Māori Electoral Option) Legislation Act 2022 came into force on 31 March 2023; allowing people of Māori descent to switch between the general and Māori rolls at anytime until the three-month period before elections.
 The Electoral Commission subsequently launched a campaign to encourage non-voters to register with either the general or Māori rolls.
 For the 2023 New Zealand general election, the cutoff date was set at midnight 13 July 2023.
 By 3 July 2023, over 12,000 people had switched between the Māori and general rolls; with 6,662 people shifting from the general to Māori rolls and 5,652 switching vice versa.
-Political expert and academic Rawiri Taonui and journalist Tommy de Silva described that the increase of voters on the Māori roll as a form of strategic voting that reinforced the relevance of the Māori seats and Māori vote to New Zealand politics.
+Political expert and academic Rawiri Taonui and journalist Tommy de Silva described the increase of voters on the Māori roll as a form of strategic voting that reinforced the relevance of the Māori seats and Māori vote to New Zealand politics.